gearglow/ReptiliaWithATwist/The List.md

 Mrs. Weasley gave them each a hug and a bundle of egg sandwiches as she chivvied them out the door.

 After hiking through the cold darkness of the pre-dawn morning, up a dew-slippery hillside for nearly an hour, they finally reached the top of Stoatshead Hill, where they encountered the Diggories.
 Amos, the father, had a bad habit of bragging about his son to the detriment of everyone else, especially Elysia.
-Cedric, the son, to his credit was thoroughly embarrassed about it, but Hermione locked eyes with Elysia and, over passive legilimency, sent: *doesn't he just have the most* punchable *face?*
+Cedric, the son, to his credit was thoroughly embarrassed about it, but Hermione locked eyes with Elysia and, over passive legilimency, sent: *doesn't he have just the most* punchable *face?*

 It was all Elysia could do not to laugh out loud at that.

 Eventually, everyone managed to arrange themselves so they could all reach the portkey, which turned out to be a mangy old boot.
-Elysia and Hermione bent their knees and, alone of the group, managed to stay standing when they arrived at their destination.
+Elysia and Hermione bent their knees and, alone of the kids, managed to stay standing when they arrived at their destination.

 "Seven past five from Stoatshead Hill," a voice said.